Divide-And-Conquer/Divide-And-Conquer.github.io/_posts/2023-03-17-LiFePO4-32700-Battery-Board.markdown

 ### Fitting Components

+Four 45mm M3 screws hold and support the PCBs, the assembly order is:

+Cricket Battery PCB + M3 Nuts + 10mm spacer + 10mm spacer + 4mm spacer + Cricket IOT PCB

 The -ve clip with it's spring does experience a lot of force when the battery is fitted, this causes it to bend, so a plastic filler is used to support the clip, and help mantain pressure on the battery.

+The +ve clip also needs support, so a plastic filler with a gash PCB piece is used to support the clip.

+The battery clip supports can be hot glued in place.

 ![partial assembled view 1](:ESP32-CricketBatteryBoard-Clip_support_1.jpg){:data-align="center"}